caitlinsalt/how-to-do-stuff/dotnet/c-sharp-crash-course.md

 }
 ```

-If you are calling a method with an out parameter, but you do not need to set it beforehand or use its result afterwards, then since C# 7.0 you can use a *discard variable* as the name of the variable in your call.
-As we mentioned, the discard variable name is a single underscore.
+If you are calling a method with an `out` parameter, but you do not need to set it beforehand or use its result afterwards, then (since C# 7.0) you can use a *discard variable* as the name of the variable in your call.
+As mentioned above, the discard variable name is a single underscore.

 For example, one common pattern for converting a number to a string is the `int.TryParse()` method.
 It takes two parameters: the first is a string, and the second is an `out int` parameter.
 The normal way to call it is as follows: